Audience: Health and wellness professionals

 This course is led by Vicki Bautista, EdD, NBC-HWC, assistant professor in the Department of Interdisciplinary Studies at Creighton University.
 Throughout her career, she has had the opportunity to facilitate wellness programming at both the individual and community level in a variety of settings ranging from high schools to worksites to prisons.
 Through these experiences, she has come to believe self-care is the foundation to maintaining well-being.

-Participants will be required to purchase two books:
+Participants will be required to purchase three books:

 Continuing education and professional development courses may be cancelled by the attendee in writing up to 7 days before the course begins for a full refund, less a $25 processing fee.
 No refund will be given 7 days prior to the course.
 Some courses are not eligible for a refund; these exceptions are noted in specific course descriptions.
 In the event of a weather related closure, the course will be rescheduled.